 Sponsored by the Hopkins Alumni in Law Affinity

 The major federal law that governs policies related to alcohol in the United States is the 21st Amendment to the Constitution, which repealed prohibition.
 This amendment allows individual states to control the sale and distribution of alcohol, the importation of alcohol, and the statutes regarding who can possess alcohol.
 Join our panel as we explore the state of alcohol law and policy before the pandemic, how we got there, and where we're going.
-This program will be presented on Zoom.
-A link will be shared with all registrants and posted on this website in advance of the program.

 MEET OUR SPEAKERS